volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 </build>
 ```

-The default phase for the plugin is verify, so you don't need to specify it.
+By default, the plugin operates in the `verify` phase, so no need to specify it.
-However, if you wish to modify it, simply add the desired phase to the execution
+However, if you wish to modify it, simply add the desired phase to the
-section.
-To run jtcop, use the following command:
+`execution` section.
+Then, to run `jtcop`, use the following command:

-By default, the plugin operates in the verify phase, so no need to spell it out.
-But if you have a reason to switch it up, just toss in the desired phase under
-the execution section.
-Running jtcop is a breeze.
-Use this command:
-___

-The default plugin phase is `verify`, so you don't need to specify it directly,
-but if you want to change it, just add the required `phase` to `execution`
-section.

-Also, you can run jtcop by using simple command:

 ```shell
 mvn jtcop:check
 ```

-Stumble upon an issue?
-Say, a test missing its buddy production class?
-You'll
-get a crystal-clear error message:

-If you encounter issues, such as a test lacking a corresponding production
+If you stumble upon an issue, say, a test lacking a corresponding production
-class, you'll receive a comprehensible error message:
+class, you'll get a clear error message:
-___
-Then, if you have some problem, for example, you test doesn't have corresponding
-production class, you will receive human readable explanatory message:

 ```shell
 [ERROR] Test SumTest doesn't have corresponding production class.